mnit-rtmc/iris/docs/wysiwyg.md

-If a sign is later selected for use that is not part of that group, or is physically incapable of displaying the message due to size or color restrictions, the message will not appear in the list of Quick Messages for the sign.
+If a sign is later selected for use that is not part of that group, or is physically incapable of displaying the message due to size or color restrictions, the message will not appear in the list of message patterns for the sign.

 ## Sign Pages